Town sign

+By country

+In some countries, such as Germany and Austria, town signs aren't placed exactly at the city/town boundary, but rather where the continuous urban area begins and ends.

+Austria

+Bilingual sign issue

+On September 6, 1994, Austrian lawyer Rudi Vouk (of Slovenian ancestry) drove faster than the speed limit of 50 kilometers per hour while driving through St. Kanzian, also known as Škocjan.
+In the court case that followed, Vouk refused to pay the speeding ticket, arguing that the monolingual sign was unconstitutional.

+In December 2006, the Constitutional Court of Austria found that city limit signs had to be bilingual.
+The facts of the case were that the district authority of Völkermarkt District had ordered signs for the city limits of Bleiburg, Ebersdorf, and Schwabegg to be put up only in German.
+After this was found to be unconstitutional, the signs were also put up in Slovenian, but smaller; the court found that this too was unconstitutional.

+As of 2010, the issue of bilingual city signs in Austria has not been resolved.

+United Kingdom

-In the UK town sign may refer to a prominent, decorative, often carved sign, commemorating the values and history of the town.
+In the United Kingdom, town sign may refer to a prominent, decorative, often carved sign, commemorating the values and history of the town.
 Synonymous with Village sign; Commonly in the centre of the town.

+United States

 In much of the United States, there is a similar county sign at the boundary between each county (or independent city not part of one), indicating the county being entered and often the one being left.
 Even if not done within a given U.S. state, there is also nearly always a welcome sign at the state line on every major highway, and most any other road.
 The welcome signs on Interstate highways are usually very large and have graphics, and may have an attached text-only sign directing motorists to the welcome center at a rest area.
 On smaller roads, they are usually more similar to town signs, showing the state and county, often with other signs indicating speed limit, a state law (such as "burn headlights during rain"), and/or a change in time zone.